elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_software.md.txt

 You can run Sushi natively on your own macOS or Linux computer, or on a Linux virtual machine.

-We provide binary releases that pack together prebuilt Sushi binaries, the MDA plugins suite in VST3 format and some example JSON configurations.
+We provide binary releases that pack prebuilt Sushi binaries, the MDA plugins suite in VST3 format and some example JSON configurations.

 1. Download the binary package for your system (Linux-x86_64, macOS-arm64 or macOS-x86_64) from the [Sushi's Github releases page](https://github.com/elk-audio/sushi/releases/tag/1.0.0).
 2. Unzip the archive wherever you prefer